Jurong Brickworks: History

 During the 1930s, the plant's sales were affected by an economic downturn caused by the fall of rubber prices.
-After a closure of seven to eight months, the plant's owner, Wee Thiam Ghee, died at the age of 47 on 21st January 1934.
+After a closure of seven to eight months, the plant's owner, Wee Thiam Ghee, died at the age of 47 on 21 January 1934.
 Shortly after, Chan Wah Chip and Koh Eng Poh bought over the plant and increased production to 750,000 bricks per month.
-The bricks were mainly supplied to British colonial military departments, Singapore harbour board, and Singapore improvement trust.
+The bricks were mainly supplied to British colonial military departments, Singapore harbour board, and the Singapore Improvement Trust.

 World War 2

-During the Japanese occupation in World War II, production at the plant ceased, and most of the workers left.
+During Japanese occupation in World War II, production at the plant ceased, and most of the workers left.
 However, one employee, Wan Hong Cheong, was paid as a foreman to manage the empty brick kilns.
 After seven months, the Japanese military took over the operation and management of the plant and hired back a portion of the workers to produce around 1000 bricks per week.
 Production remained low compared to before, and the workers were given 15kg of rice per month for their work.